rescrv/blue/caternary/docs/typing.md

 This is subtyping on the arrow — the thing banned for *inference* in the value language.
 Resolution: **subsumption is emitted as these two SMT implications and discharged by Z3, never inferred by the type engine.** The checker only *generates* the implications; the solver settles them.
 Subtyping-the-inference stays banned (principal typing intact, §1); subtyping-the-obligation lives entirely in the SMT seam.
 Control plane (inference) stays unification-only and decidable; the directional reasoning is pushed to the data plane (the solver you already pay for).

-**Operator refinement axioms.** The primitive combinators (`dip`, `call`, `if`) are language-core registrations (§8) and carry **authored refinement axioms** here — the Tier 1 counterpart to their §2 schemes. `dip`'s axiom is the relay rule made predicate-level: the set-aside value's predicate is preserved unchanged **and** the quotation's `post` holds on the rest (`dip q = q ⊗ id_a`, lifted to predicates).
-Without these axioms, a refined quotation passing through `dip` would have no axiom connecting its guarantee to the post-`dip` stack, and the contract would evaporate exactly as at an unaxiomatized foreign call.
+**Operator refinement axioms.** The primitive combinators (`DIP`, `CALL`, `IF`) are language-core registrations (§8) and carry **authored refinement axioms** here — the Tier 1 counterpart to their §2 schemes. `DIP`'s axiom is the relay rule made predicate-level: the set-aside value's predicate is preserved unchanged **and** the quotation's `post` holds on the rest (`DIP q = q ⊗ id_a`, lifted to predicates).
+Without these axioms, a refined quotation passing through `DIP` would have no axiom connecting its guarantee to the post-`DIP` stack, and the contract would evaporate exactly as at an unaxiomatized foreign call.
 Embedder operators carry their own `pre`/`post` from registration; the user's proofs discharge against those, on faith (the operator table is the modulo — architecture section).

 **Undecidable subsumption fails closed.** If Z3 returns `Unknown` on a subsumption VC, **reject**: *"could not prove this contract is preserved across the combinator; annotate or simplify the predicate."* Never a silent pass.
 A refinement that fails open is worse than no refinement.